bniladridas/cpp_terminal_app/README.md

 Response: I'm here to help with any questions or topics you'd like to explore.
 What's on your mind?
 ```

+## Recent Updates

+### Logging Enhancements
+To better understand the data received during execution, logging statements have been added to the `main.cpp` file.
+These logs capture:
+- The input prompt before sending it to the server.
+- The JSON payload being sent.
+- The response received from the server.

+### Issue Resolution
+An issue was identified where an invalid character in the JSON payload caused errors during execution.
+This was resolved by properly escaping newline characters in the payload.
+The application is now functioning correctly, and responses are generated as expected.

 ## Acknowledgments

 - **Llama Model**: Developed by Meta, the Llama model is a state-of-the-art language model designed for advanced natural language processing tasks.